 Looking for more news / blogs?
 CLICK HERE to go back to the main blog page.

-Welcome to the first of our 4- part series, where we discuss how business owners can withdraw money from a business with limited tax impact.
-In this month’s blog we discuss some general information about classifying money that is put in to a business, and money that is taken out of a business.
+Welcome to the first of our 4-part series, where we discuss how business owners can withdraw money from a business with limited tax impact.
+In this month’s blog, we discuss some general information about classifying money that is put into a business and money that is taken out of a business.

 When taking money out of a business, transactions must be carefully structured to avoid unwanted tax consequences or damage to the business entity.
 Business owners should follow the advice of a tax professional to make sure financial transactions are controlled and do not cause unanticipated taxation or other negative effects.